-High quality electrodes suitable for cyclic voltammetry electrochemistry cells
+High quality reference electrodes suitable for cyclic voltammetry electrochemistry cells

-A reference electrode is also referred to as the third electrode in a three electrode electrochemical system which has a stable, known and well-defined electrochemical potential.
+Importantly, reference electrodes have a stable, known and well-defined electrochemical potential.
 The composition of a standard reference electrode should remain effectively unchanging and constant during the process of electrochemical test and measurement.
-It provides a stable potential for controlled regulation of the working electrode potential and allows the measurement of the potential at the working electrode without passing current through it.
+The role of the reference electrode is to provide a stable potential for controlled regulation of the working electrode potential and in doing so allow the measurement of the potential at the working electrode without passing current through it.

 It is advised that the reference electrode should be in as close contact to the working electrode as possible to reduce Ohmic drop between them.